JavaIsJavaScript/OCPP-1.6-CP-Simulator/README.md

 # OCPP 1.6 Charge Point Simulator
 Hacky but it works for testing purposes

+ChargePoint > CentralSystem all working and can be called on the commandline using "bootnotification, metervalues" etc.

+CentralSystem > ChargePoint all 1.5 features are working (check the glitches listed below), the new features from 1.6 will return a NotImplemented.

 This program requires Node.js (http://nodejs.org/).
 Third-party packages can be installed with the npm utility.
 Currently, ocppjs depends on 'websocket', 'xml2js', 'node-expat', 'request' and 'jayschema' packages:

 ### Don't forget to do this!!!!!!